petrichorsystems/cyperus-api/source/index.html.md

 ```

-Adds a new sine generator module to a given path.
+Lists ports belonging to a module in a given path.

 ### OSC Namespace